 Spring and summer funerals normal equate to outdoor funerals, and it can become difficult to keep yourself from being affected by excessive heat.
 Darker colors will work wonders in regards to hiding sweat stains, and you can opt-out of wearing a jacket to avoid overheating.
 Simply wear a color appropriate long sleeve dress shirt with matching dress pants and a tie.

 Since you will be dealing with colder temperatures in the fall and winter, it may be advised to wear black in a few extra layers and accessorize appropriately in order to stay warm in the freezing cold.
 A black turtleneck with black slacks and a black jacket will be optimal.
 You can also choose to wear gloves and scarves as long as they match the outfit, and you can also wear boots as long as they are not too flashy.

 Memorial or celebration of life services usually happens weeks or months after the original funeral in order to remember the person who passed away, how much they were loved, and how much of an impact they made on the lives of other people.
 These services are less formal than a traditional funeral service, so it is acceptable to just wear a button-down shirt, gray jacket, and dark dress pants.

 Make sure your attire maintains the same level of modesty and classiness that you would have at a funeral.

-Attire for Funerals with Dress Codes
+Men's Funeral Attire with Dress Codes

-Some services will require certain dress codes, whether it be matching outfits or non-traditional color schemes.
+Some traditional funeral services will require certain dress codes, whether it be matching outfits or non-traditional color schemes.
 It is important to find out whether or not the family of the deceased has set up their own dress code for the service before attending so that you can put your funeral attire together in time.